Analysis of the Blade Element Momentum Theory: Analysis of Glauert's model and existence of solution

-The quantity $\mu_D^c(0)=\frac{\sigma_\l}{4} C_D(-\gamma_\lambda)$ has no specific physical meaning in the applications.
-We have introduced it as a constant (that can be expressed explicitly), for simplicity of presentation.
-As a matter of fact, the angle $\varphi=0$ has rather a meaning from the macroscopic point of view, as appears when considering $\mu_G$ (that cancels in $0$) and $\mu_G^c$, see Equation~\eqref{eq:lim} hereafter.
+The quantity $\mu_D^c(0)=\frac{\sigma_\l}{4} C_D(-\gamma_{\monlambda})$ has no specific physical meaning in the applications.
+We have introduced it as a constant (that can be expressed explicitly), for simplicity of presentation. \rCCCom{As a matter of fact, $\varphi=0$ is a specific angle from the macroscopic point of view}, as appears when considering $\mu_G$ (that cancels in $0$) and $\mu_G^c$, see the proof of the next result.

 We are now in a position to give an existence result about the corrected model. \begin{corollary}[of Theorem~\ref{lem:reform_correc}] Suppose that Assumption~\ref{assume:gal} holds and that